 Had enough of gay cruising in Vienna – either in the bars or elsewhere?

-For those who want a bit more guaranteed action, the gay saunas in Vienna will not disappoint you (unlikely all those faceless Grinder accounts…).
+For those who want a bit more guaranteed action, the gay saunas in Vienna will not disappoint you (unlikely all those faceless accounts on Grindr or the other hook up apps…).
 Foreigners are typically welcoming through-out the Vienna gay scene, but many guys don’t speak English in the saunas so you’ll need to be good at reading non-verbal cues.
 Luckily we have out gay sauna guide to help you out!